HOME > > ARDUINO MAIN PAGE > > HINTS AND HOW-TOs > > NuELEC DATALOG t.o.c. Delicious Bookmark this on Delicious Recommend to StumbleUpon

 The End

-That's pretty well it for "how to read two or more temperature sensors with a microprocessor, e.g. Arduino".
+That's pretty well it for "how to read one or more temperature sensors with a microprocessor, e.g. Arduino".

 Back in the Bad Old Days when programming was Hard Work, I did quite a lot with Dallas 1-Wire chips.
 They have quite fantastic capabilities, of which the above code doesn't avail itself at all.
 If you are interested in learning more about 1-Wire chip programming, in a context probably more relevant to users of "big" computers, I offer you my tutorials about programming for the Dallas Semiconductor 1-Wire (tm) chips, as used on a MicroLan (tm).
 Those tutorials are written for Delphi (language) programmers, but they contain much information that would apply to other language environments.
 I also maintain pages which introduce MicroLans and explain the hardware.